UlaSubkowska/order-product-app/order/README.md

 To see tests generated in target/generated-test-sources package is enough:
 `./mvnw package`

+## Integration tests

+On MacOS
+Make sure colima is up and running.
+`colima status`
+Verify you can execute `docker ps`
+Create symbolic link for test containers to be able to use Colima
+`sudo ln -s $HOME/.colima/default/docker.sock /var/run/docker.sock`

 ## Formatter
 Application uses [spotless](https://github.com/diffplug/spotless/tree/main/plugin-maven) to format code.
 During each compilation spotless check that all classes are properly formatted.
 But it also possible to check it manually using command